 - the Centre de Ressources Techniques (CRT) CRITT Bio-Industries Midi-Pyrénées (Toulouse).

 Activities* of the demonstrator are certified ISO 9001:2015 (LRQA).
 The quality management system guarantees that TWB expectations will be fully taken into account and ensures the traceability of results.
-Moreover, TWB resolutely works toward the continuous improvement of its procedures.
+Moreover, TWB resolutely works toward the continuous improvement of its procedures, in accordance with its quality policy letter.

 *Set-up, management and hosting of public/private collaborative projects and services in the field of industrial biotechnology.
 Automated strains and fermentation processes engineering with bioinformatic and analytic support.